aristanetworks/openmgmt/docs/configuration/openconfig.md

       ip access-group ACCESS_GROUP
 ```

-Note The ACL should be a standard ACL allowing hosts or subnets.
+Note, the ACL should be a standard ACL allowing hosts or subnets.

 Authenticate the connection with TLS